15 Wedding Guest Dos and Don'ts

 Do: Arrive on Time

 Making an entrance after the bride is not acceptable, so plan to be in your seat 30 minutes before official showtime.
 If there is an unforeseen obstacle preventing you from getting to the ceremony on time—heavy traffic, late babysitter, wardrobe malfunction (they do happen!)—never interrupt a ceremony service.
 Wait until the I do's are done and guests have left their seats to join the celebration.

 Do: Look the Part

 A formal or casual dress code is self-explanatory.
 For everything in between—yes, "creative black-tie" really is a thing!—refer to our comprehensive guide on wedding guest attire.
 And a note for the ladies: No matter the day's fashion guidelines, use common sense when choosing footwear for an outside event.
 Otherwise, you might find your stilettos sinking into muddy grass or sand with every well-heeled step you take.

 Most ceremonies reserve the first rows of seating for the bridal party, immediate family, and grandparents.
 So unless you're one of them, look to the ushers for guidance.

-Respect the Bridal Suite
+Do: Respect the Bridal Suite